foxypool/docs/docs/proof-of-spacetime/foxy-farmer/installing.md

       5. Run using `venv/bin/foxy-farmer` (or activate the venv using `source venv/bin/activate` and then just use `foxy-farmer`) and follow the first run wizard, it will create a `foxy-farmer.yaml` in the current directory based on your inputs.

         !!! note
-            You can join the pool at any time, just run `./foxy-farmer join-pool`.
+            You can join the pool at any time, just run `foxy-farmer join-pool`.
 You can add `--fee` to supply a fee in case the mempool is full.

       6. (Optional) Edit the `foxy-farmer.yaml` to your liking and restart foxy-farmer
       7. Profit!